Disney Cruise Cruise Ships by Size and Age

 The largest Disney cruise ship is the Disney Wish at 144,000 GT.

-The vessel’s design is both spacious and accommodating, with more space for passengers than previous Disney ships.
+The vessel’s design is spacious and accommodating, with more passenger space than previous Disney ships.
 Although Disney Wish is 12% larger than the preceding Disney Dream and Disney Fantasy, the new ship carries the same passenger capacity of 4,000.

 What is Disney’s Smallest Ship?